What are the risks involved in renting out your own car?

 Alpina.nl submitted the (rental) construction to a few insurers for comment.

 The insurers say they are wary of this construction because they do not know who is driving the car.
-Therefore, in case of a claim, the usual processes are used and the lessor of the car will in principle fall back in claim-free years.
+Therefore, in case of damage, the usual processes will be used and the lessor of the car will in principle fall back in claim-free years.

 If it turns out that the car is used for hire, the insurer will recover the loss from the policyholder, because hire is excluded in the policy.
 The insurer will not address the insurer of the intermediary, as legally the policyholder is the contracting party.
 If it is not reported that the car has been used for rental, it is a case of concealment and an entry in the fraud system follows.
 Any damage or loss will also be registered in the name of the policyholder, which may result in the policyholder not being accepted by insurers in the future.